 - Calls to friends of the classmate to obtain correct addresses

 - Checking with the law school staff on further ideas on how to locate missing classmate.

-Please provide any new address and telephone information obtained in this process to the law school so they can update their records for future reference
+Please provide any new address and telephone information obtained in this process to the law school so we can update our records for future reference.